Terry Gilliam's unrealized projects: Enemy Mine

 Gilliam turned down an offer to direct Enemy Mine (1985).

 Who Framed Roger Rabbit

 Gilliam also turned down an offer to direct Who Framed Roger Rabbit (1988).
 According to Gilliam, "I passed on that one, but that didn't matter because it was just at a stage when it was still just the book and I didn't want to get into animation.
 I just read the book and said, 'This is too much work.'
 Pure laziness on my part."
 The film wound up being directed by Robert Zemeckis.

 The Addams Family

 According to Barry Sonnenfeld, Gilliam turned down the offer to direct The Addams Family (1991).

 Alien sequel

 Gilliam confirmed in 2018 that he turned down an offer to direct one of the sequels to Alien (1979).
 It is presumed he turned down Alien 3 (1992), even though Gilliam did not specify which of the sequels he was referring to.

+Bayswater

+On June 10, 1993, while working on The Defective Detective, Gilliam recorded a diary of his day for the British Film Institute: "[After lunch] I turn my attention to a script called Bayswater that has been sent to me with the hope that I might direct it in the autumn.
+Although it's nicely written, it doesn't manage to excite me, so I call the producer, Brian Eastman, and talk myself out of another chance to make a film."